Jihun-ust/ust-mail-557/README.md

 ### Contact
 For questions about course content or permissions, please contact:
-AI Leadership Program, University of St. Thomas
+Master's in AI Leadership Program, University of St. Thomas Or Email directly: moon2472@stthomas.edu
-Email: moon2472@stthomas.edu

 © Copyright
 All course materials are © University of St. Thomas (UST).